yujiri.xyz

 Exploration

-Exploration in Tevi is much less enjoyable than in other metroidvanias I've played, for several reasons:
+Exploration in TEVI is much less enjoyable than in other metroidvanias I've played, for several reasons:

 Overall though, most of your upgrades come from exploration, which is nice.